Ecotourism

 Join a research expedition and ecological tour

-Overseas visitors in particular may be interested in our 14-day/13-night “voluntourism” offering, which includes eight full days working as an assistant with our field research program and four full-day sightseeing, bush-walking and wildlife-watching excursions to the natural and ecological highlights of northwestern Tasmania.
+Overseas visitors in particular may be interested in our 14-day/13-night “voluntourism” offering, which includes eight full days working as an assistant with our field research programme and four full-day sightseeing, bushwalking and wildlife-watching excursions to the natural and ecological highlights of north-western Tasmania.
 All trips are led by a professional zoologist with extensive knowledge of Tasmania’s natural history.
 Learn more.

 Photo Credits